The first preparedness challenge in February is to add food and water to your 72-hour kit and make an evacuation list.

 Family Emergency Communication Plan

-- Go to Ready.gov/plan to work on your communication plan.
-You can fill it out on your computer and print it out.
-Love that!
-Laminate it or put it in a plastic bag in your kit to prevent it from getting wet.
+- Go to Ready.gov/plan and fill out your communication plan.
+Print it out.
+Laminate it or put it in a plastic bag in your kit to protect from water damage.

-- A current photo is useful for identification and if someone gets separated.
-Use the school picture ID card your kids get with new pictures.
+- Add a current photo is helpful for identification or if someone gets separated.

-- Perhaps carry enough money in an adult pack for a night at a hotel and some food.
-You may only trust your teenager with a little less.
-Consider the fact that Mom and Dad may NOT evacuate together during a disaster.
+- Consider the fact that Mom and Dad may NOT evacuate together during a disaster.

 Create a Grab and Go List